coala/coala/docs/Developers/Git_Basics.rst

 - your PR will be rejected.
 There are 2 cases when a PR is rejected:

       - Test fails
-      - Reviewer wants something changed (This also causes gitmate to fail)
+      - The reviewer wants something changed (This also causes gitmate to fail)

 It's highly unlikely that your PR will be accepted on the first attempt - but don't worry that's just how it works.
 It helps us maintain coala